MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 Most non-marketing literature considers MTBF estimates from manufacturers to be exaggerated considerably, by factors of three or four at best.
 The annual failure rates of disk drives in large collections of drives are much higher than would be expected based on published MTBF estimates of 1E6 hours or more.  [citations]

 Even if we understood the source and accuracy of stated MTTF estimates for disk drives, we would still not have information about individual sector failures within a drive that cause document failures, nor the relative frequencies of sector failures versus drive failures.

+## A Few Words About the Graphs

+The graphs are generally structured as follows:

+- The X axis is the sector lifetime expressed as half-life.
+As half-life increases from left to right, the sector error rate, which is the inverse of lifetime, decreases.
+Trying to express the sector life as an error rate was found to be confusing because they are generally small fractions.
+- Sector half-life is stated in megahours.
+The range is typically from 2 or 3 megahours to 1,000 or 10,000 megahours.
+- The Y axis is the document failure rate, stated in percent of the collection size.
+The collection size is 10,000 documents.
+- The graphs include a horizontal line at the 1% level, that is, one per cent of the documents permanently lost in the simulation.
+- Except as noted, the duration of the simulation is ten years, which is nominally 100,000 hours.
+- Both axes on the graphs are drawn with logarithmic scales with base ten.
+Because some of the sampled numbers are actually zero, we have biased the loss rate numbers away from zero by a small amount.
+Typically, zero is rendered as 10 parts per million (ppm), which shows up as 0.001% on the graphs.
+This can be modified with a simple change in the code that draws the graphs; we have tried 1 ppm, also, and the visual results are very similar.

 (RBL: I don't feel comfortable writing any of the next several sections.)